Sattu04/wear-index/README.md

 ```

 **Without those two channels, the subsystem a driver is told to worry about first
-changes for about one in four drivers.** Stable across seeds (24.0–27.5% over
-four runs of 200 drivers).
+changes for about one in four drivers.** Stable across seeds (23–28% across five seeds of 200 drivers).

 The damage isn't spread evenly.
 Brakes and engine internals take ~25% wear-rate
 error; transmission takes none, because it never depended on those channels.